JuliaCon/www.juliacon.org/2024/workshops.md

 If there is enough time, we will also cover more advanced topics like how to utilize GPUs, MPI interfacing, and more.

+## Scientific Machine Learning using Functional Mock-Up Units

+This workshop focuses on the integration of Functional Mock-Up Units (FMUs) into a machine learning topology.
+FMUs are simulation models that can be generated within a variety of modeling tools (https://fmi-standard.org/).
+Together with deep neural networks that complement and improve the FMU prediction, so called NeuralFMUs can be created.
+Example use cases that show the potentials of this technique are given during the introduction.

+The workshop itself evolves around the modeling of a Selective Compliance Assembly Robot Arm (SCARA), that is able to write user defined words on a sheet of paper.
+A ready to use physical simulation model (FMU) for the SCARA is given and shortly highlighted during the workshop.
+However, this model – as any simulation model – shows some deviations if compared to measurements from the real system.
+These deviations result from unmodeled so called slip-stick-friction: The pen sticks to the paper until a force limit is reached, but then moves jerkily.
+A hard to model physical effect – but not for a NeuralFMU.

+The workshop divides into the following slots:
+- [60min] Thematic introduction: Scientific Machine Learning / Hybrid Modeling / SCARA
+- [15min] Coffee break / Preparing notebook
+- [30min] Coding Together: Examination of the used model (FMU) and data
+- [60min] Exploring the notebook: Designing and training the hybrid model
+- [15min] Wrap-up, Results, Closing the workshop

+After completing the workshop, participants will be able to answer the following questions:
+- What is hybrid modeling and what are advantages/disadvantages compared to modeling based on physical principles or pure machine learning models?
+- How can the physical modeling and machine learning world be connected?
+What needs to be considered?
+- What are NeuralODEs and NeuralFMUs?
+- How does the choice of signals between physical model (FMU) and machine learning model influence the training success and computational performance?

+Equipped with the knowledge about the necessary steps to build a proper hybrid model for the SCARA, workshop participants will have an easier time dealing with their own hybrid modeling applications.

+Participants only need access to a computer with Julia installed (tested under v1.10) running Windows or Linux.
+To ensure a productive experience for all participants, major parts of modeling and coding are pre-implemented as interactive Pluto-Notebook.
+This way, participants can explore the topic at their own pace according to their previous knowledge.
+The notebook stays available after the workshop.

 ## Writing and maintaining an exceptional Documentation